Education Programs

 Animal Behaviors

 Have you ever wondered what it takes to properly care for animals at an aquarium?
-From beluga whales to penguins and turtles, it’s important for animal care staff to understand the variety of needs and behaviors of all our animals.
+From beluga whales, to penguins, and turtles, it’s important for animal care staff to understand the variety of needs and behaviors of all of our animals.
 Investigate different training and enrichment techniques, as well as see how vet care, nutrition, and psychology can help support animal care and health at Georgia Aquarium.

 Standards: SZ5, AFNR-VS-16, AFNR-VS-8, HS-LS2-8